 Edwin HarropCopyright © David Boettcher 2005 - 2024 all rights reserved.

 The Harrop business was established in London in 1836 by Edwin, George and Elijah Harrop as manufacturing goldsmiths and jewellers.
 Edwin George Harrop took over the business when his father, Edwin B. Harrop, died in 1894.
 The company was located at 99 to 119, Rosebery Avenue, London.

 Edwin Harrop Sponsor's Mark

-During the Great War, an increase in import duties meant that it became prohibitively expensive to import Swiss watches in gold cases, so many gold cases were made in England and fitted with Swiss movements, which were imported without cases for this purpose.
+During World War One, an increase in import duties meant that it became prohibitively expensive to import Swiss watches in gold cases, so many gold cases were made in England and fitted with Swiss movements, which were imported without cases for this purpose.
 In 1918 The London Watch Case Company, 157 Farringdon Road, London, was listed with E. G. Harrop and A. M. Lederman as directors.

 In June 1936 Harrop became concessionaires for IWC watches for Britain and the Empire.

 Edwin George Harrop died in 1936.
 The business was continued under the name Edwin Harrop by his executors, and transformed into a limited liability company Edwin Harrop Ltd. in 1938.